 In the afternoon we had our eggsiting egg rolling competition.
 Joel was our winner with his speedy minion egg!

-In our English lessons we have been learning all about instructions.
+In our English lessons we have been learning to write clear instructions.
 We followed a set of instructions to create some Easter sun catchers and then we wrote our own set of instructions.

-In R.E. we have been learning all about the Church.
+In R.E. we have been learning all about church.
 Mrs Dunning kindly organised a special trip to St Philip’s Church for us.
-She showed us around the Church and we talked about the different features of a Church.
-We counted all the crosses around the Church.
+She showed us around the church and we talked about the different features.
+We counted all the crosses around the church.
 How many can you see?
 We had our own mini service where we said some prayers, listened to some music and sang some songs.
-A huge thank you to Mrs Dunning for a lovely afternoon!
+A huge thank you to Mrs Dunning for a lovely afternoon.

 We have been working really hard in Gymnastics this half term.
 We have been learning all about different balances and shapes, making shapes on different equipment and making sequences of shapes.